 Which other areas of education and extra-curricular activities would you like to develop?

 We continue to refine our programmes, so that students can have as many opportunities as possible.
-We want to continue to develop our Sporting and Performance Arts programmes.
+We want to continue to develop our Athletics and Performance Arts programmes.

 Our Campus Hub is a new multi-million-dollar facility, which will accommodate both – and it’s an exciting development in the life of the school.
 It’s ultimately a building designed to enable freedom of movement, in an environment for teachers and students, it will become a cultural heartland – a centre for the whole school to be able to evolve, together.

 The IB curriculum and including the student voice lends itself perfectly to building on the profile of understanding young people today.
 I think we have to be brave in education – step into the conversation around ‘woke’ and ‘cancel’ culture – these are the things young people are talking about, being able to have these conversations should be an expectation the students have of their educators.